equinor/rvmsharp/SECURITY.md

 ## Security Policy
 If you discover a security vulnerability in this project, please follow the steps below to report it.

-If you discover a security vulnerability in this project, please follow the steps below to report it.

 ### For "non-critical" issues

 - **Alternative A:**